How frequently will organic materials be collected?

-Austin Resource Recovery selected 7,900 households in five different locations across the City of Austin to participate in the Curbside Organics Collection Pilot.
-Areas were selected to represent the city’s demographics, and to include collection on each of our service days, Monday through Friday.
+Areas were selected to represent the City’s demographics, and to include collection on each of our service days, Monday through Friday.

 How much am I paying for this service?

 The fees on your utility bill will not change with this new service.
 Austin Resource Recovery provides bundled services to manage your trash, recycling and organics collection services.
 Costs are based on your trash cart size – the smaller the cart, the less it costs.
 Fees appear on your monthly utility bill.
-Learn more about trash cart size options and costs.
-To change your trash cart size, call 512-494-9400.
+After putting food scraps and food-soiled paper in their green carts, participants likely will have less trash to throw away each week.
+This may allow them to downsize to a smaller, less expensive trash cart.
+Learn more about pricing and size options.

 What will happen to the organic materials in my cart after the materials are collected?

-After we collect your organic materials at the curb, they are transported to Organics "By Gosh”, a local composting facility.
+After we collect your organic materials at the curb, they are transported to a local composting facility.